 These Rotary Club of Farmington bylaws replace, supersede, and amend any prior Rotary Club of Farmington bylaws in their entirety.

-The undersigned hereby certifies that these Bylaws were duly adopted by the Members of the Corporation on the 15th day of October, 2015.
+The undersigned hereby certifies that these Bylaws were duly adopted by the Members of the Corporation on the.

-Linda Landwehr

 Its Secretary